grafana/tempo/example/docker-compose/scalable-single-binary/readme.md

 Emitted traceId <traceid> for service frontend route /cart
 ```

-Copy one of these trace ids.
+Copy one of these trace IDs.

-4. Navigate to [Grafana](http://localhost:3000/explore) and paste the trace id to request it from Tempo.
+4. Navigate to [Grafana](http://localhost:3000/explore) and paste the trace ID to request it from Tempo.
 Also notice that you can query Tempo metrics from the Prometheus data source setup in Grafana.

-5. To stop the setup use -
+5. To stop the setup use:

 ```console
 docker-compose down -v